Belakisandeep/Belakisandeep/README.md

 #  Title: Ticket Management System built on top of BangDB Workflow Manager

-## Understanding Bang's Work Manager
+## Understanding Bangdb's Work Manager
   At the heart BangDB is a Work Manager that streams task management through organized groups and pipes.
 This innovative feature allows you to categorize your work efficiently, ensuring that tasks are moved smoothly from one stage to the next.
 The structure of groups and pipes not only adds clarity but also enhances collaboration among team members.

-## Structure Functionality of Groups and Pipes

 ## Groups and Pipes
   In BangDB, you can create various groups and pipes tailored to your specific workflow.
 A group serves as a container for related tasks, while pipes act as conduits through which tasks flow.